OrderedSet86/garden-of-grind-doc/pages/reaching_lv.md

 1. 1 copper block (For aluminium brass.)
 2. 5 bronze blocks (For tools)
 3. 10 steel blocks (For the gt molds and shapes)
 4. 10 aluminium dust (For aluminium brass.
 From 2.8 and on, replace this with zinc.
-Alternatively, you can alloy brass in the steam alloy smelter for a better ratio, unlike aluminium brass which is an mv voltage recipe.)
+Alternatively, you can alloy brass in the steam alloy smelter for a better ratio, unlike aluminium brass, which is an mv voltage recipe.)
-5. 32 glass dust (For glass blocks for crafting, such as for solar boilers, which make free steam for just some silver, which can be made with xp or as ore clusters from the pechs)
+5. 32 glass dust (For glass blocks for crafting, such as for solar boilers, which make free steam for just some silver, which can be made with xp or as ore clusters from the pechs.
+You can skip this as it has a recipe in the alloy smelter.)
 6. 1 block + 7 alumite ingots (For making a tool forge)
 7. 16 large stone plates (For the two seared stone blocks, one for the casting table, the other for the tool forge)